roybarzilay/intuit-assignment/README.md

 3. go to target directory and execute: java -jar .\assignment-0.0.1-SNAPSHOT.jar

-4. Once the application is running you can use one of the APIs:
+4. Once the application is running you can use one of the APIs

+## APIs
 - GET player By player ID: curl --location 'http://localhost:9999/intuit/assignment/v1/api/players/zinsebi01'
 - GET player list by page and size: curl --location 'http://localhost:9999/intuit/assignment/v1/api/players?page=4&size=5'

 ## More Info
-More information and API documentation can be found at https://openfin.co/java-api/
+TBD

 ## Support
 Please enter an issue in the repo for any questions or problems.